Amplitude-Developer-Docs/amplitude-dev-center/docs/analytics/apis/taxonomy-import-api.md

 }
 ```

-Use the retrieved pull request ID to merge the pull request. `originVersionId` represents the current version in the `import` and `targetVersionId` represents the current version in the `main` branch, both retrieved on the previous steps.
+Use the retrieved pull request ID to merge the pull request.
 The `import` branch as well as the pull request will be deleted after the merge automatically.

 ### Example mutation